peteroupc/peteroupc.github.io/estimation.md

 Unfortunately, these conditions may be hard to verify in practice, especially when the distribution _h_(**z**) is not known.
 (In fact, **E**\[_h_(**z**)\], as seen above, is the unknown integral that we seek to estimate.)

-For this purpose, each number in the stream of random numbers is generated as follows (see also Kunsch et al.):
+For this purpose, each number in the stream of random variates is generated as follows (see also Kunsch et al.):

 1. Set **z** to an _n_-dimensional vector (list of _n_ numbers) chosen at random in the sampling domain, independently of any other choice.
 Usually, **z** is chosen _uniformly_ at random this way.
 2. Calculate _h_(**z**), and set the next number in the stream to that value.